 New shopfronts in conservation areas should be constructed from high quality materials and respect the character and appearance of the building and street scene into which it is installed.

-Planning applications that seek permission to demolish a building or structure within a conservation area will only be granted where:
+Planning applications that seek permission to demolish a building or structure within a conservation area will be determined in accordance with the requirements of the National Planning Policy Framework. be granted where:

-- (i). the building/structure does not contribute make a positive contribution to the significance to the character of the conservation area; or - (ii). it can be demonstrated that the building/structure is incapable of repair and reuse; and - (iii). the demolition works form part of an approved detailed redevelopment scheme.
+- (i). the building/structure does not make a positive contribution to the significance of the conservation area; or - (ii). it can be demonstrated that the building/structure is incapable of repair and reuse; and - (iii). the demolition works form part of an approved detailed redevelopment scheme.